Culcheth

 Culcheth is a village in the civil parish of Culcheth and Glazebury, in the Warrington district, in Cheshire, England, six miles (10 km) north-east of Warrington.

-Within the boundaries of the historic county of Lancashire, Culcheth is primarily residential, with a large village green.
+Lying within the boundaries of the historic county of Lancashire, Culcheth is primarily residential, with a large village green.
 The old railway line is now known as Culcheth Linear Park.

 Toponymy

 The name Culcheth is first attested in 1201, in the form Culchet; other early attestations include Kulchit (1242) and Culchith, Kilchiche, Kylchiz (1292).
 The name derives from the Common Brittonic words that survive in modern Welsh as cul ("narrow") and coed ("woodland"), a pairing found in the names of several other British places, such as Culgaith (Cumbria), Colquite (Cornwall), Blaencilgoed (Dyfed), and Culcoed (Dyfed and Gwynedd).